mgunyho/tere/README.md

 ### Step 3: That's it

-The next time you open a new shell, the command `tere` should work (you can also of course call the shell function/alias whatever you like).
-The above shell configuration also acts as a configuration file for `tere`, just add the options you want (see `tere --help`).
+The next time you open a new shell, the command `tere` should work.
+You can of course rename the shell function/alias to whatever you like.
+The shell configuration also acts as a config file for `tere`, just add the options you want (see `tere --help`).

 ### Supported platforms